katkan746/HoneyPot/Cowrie/README.md

 attacks against it can be recorded safely.
 The report answers one question:
 **how many separate attackers are really behind the traffic?**

 The short answer is that there are far fewer than the raw numbers suggest.
-The sensor recorded 50,345 SSH sessions from thousands of different addresses, but those sessions come from only about six different attack tools.
+The sensor recorded 50,345 sessions — 46,552 over SSH and 3,793 over Telnet — from thousands of different addresses, but those sessions come from only about six different attack tools.
 Three of those tools produce 86% of all sessions.
 If you rank the data by source address, you appear to face dozens of separate attackers.
 If you rank it by the fingerprint of the software they run, you see a handful of operators, and each one works in